LittFlower/SCU-URP-Helper/README.md

 ## Contribute

 Anyone can contribute to this repo.
+You can commit your pr and we may merge it to main branch.

+## Issues

-If you have question about this repo, just initiate an issue.
+If you have question about this repo, just initiate an [issue](https://github.com/LittFlower/SCU-Urp-Helpers/issues).

+**For security reasons, please use English for all actions, otherwise you will not receive any reply.**

-## something....
+## Contact

-This repository is for learning purposes only, all code contains only the smallest possible examples that can be used.

-Due to the developer's academic pressure and personal energy, this project will not commit to any updates.
+you can contact me in [telegram](https://t.me/littflower)